Utah Mammoth: Establishment of the team

 Salt Lake City initially emerged as a potential NHL destination in June 2023, with rumors regarding the Arizona Coyotes' potential relocation spreading after the failure of the New Tempe Arena referendum.
 Six months later, in January 2024, Ryan Smith, owner of the NBA's Utah Jazz and co-owner of Major League Soccer's Real Salt Lake, petitioned the NHL to begin the process of expansion to Salt Lake City.
 Discussions to bring an expansion team to the city were revealed to have been underway since early 2022, with the Utah State Senate passing tax legislation in February 2024 to support a new ice hockey-capable downtown arena proposed by Smith; the only condition asked by the Senate was that any potential team be branded "Utah" to honor the state in general, as opposed to any branding using Salt Lake City.

 On April 13, 2024, it was reported that, with the NHL's permission, the Coyotes were making efforts to relocate to Salt Lake City following concerns about an indefinite timeframe on a new arena and the effects of continued play at the 4,600-seat Mullett Arena.
 The deal became official on April 18 after the NHL Board of Governors granted an expansion franchise to Utah using the Coyotes' hockey assets.
 Under the terms of the agreement, the Coyotes franchise was essentially split in half.
-The Coyotes franchise will be considered "inactive", with Utah regarded as an expansion team rather than a successor to the Coyotes in a similar situation to the Cleveland Browns and Baltimore Ravens of the National Football League.
+The Coyotes franchise was officially considered "inactive", with Utah regarded as an expansion team rather than a successor to the Coyotes, in a similar situation to the Cleveland Browns and Baltimore Ravens of the National Football League.

-While the deal was reported in the media as a $1.2 billion "sale" of the Coyotes, it is in reality two separate transactions in which $1 billion is being paid by the NHL to Alex Meruelo for the Coyotes franchise while Smith is paying a $1.2 billion expansion fee to the NHL's other owners.
-The $200 million difference is thus in effect a de facto relocation fee to be shared equally by the other 31 NHL clubs.
+While the deal was reported in the media as a $1.2 billion "sale" of the Coyotes, it was in reality two separate transactions in which $1 billion was paid by the NHL to Alex Meruelo for the Coyotes franchise, while Smith paid a $1.2 billion expansion fee to the NHL's other owners.
+The $200 million difference was thus in effect a de facto relocation fee to be shared equally by the other 31 NHL clubs.
 According to Smith, the team sold more than 11,000 season-ticket deposits in the four hours after going on sale, with 6,000 sold in the first two hours.

 The team was formally introduced at the Delta Center on April 26, with over 12,000 fans attending a welcome celebration featuring players and coaches.
 On May 6, the Smith Entertainment Group announced that a practice facility would be built for the team in the nearby suburb of Sandy, Utah, which had its groundbreaking ceremony on August 12.
 On June 13, the NHL announced that the sale of the franchise had officially been completed and that the team would be known as "Utah Hockey Club" for their inaugural season.